-2.3 The options analysis will include:
+- 2.3 The options analysis will include:

-- Risk analysis.
+- Risk analysis

-- Taxation and state aid report.
+- Taxation and state aid report

-- Best value considerations.
+- Best value considerations

-- Vires and consent issues.
+- Vires and consent issues

-- Legal governance structures.
+- Legal governance structures

-- Financial impact of legal structure including set up costs and obligations once assets are transferred.

-- Accounting treatments

-- 2.4 Whilst a detailed options analysis will be undertaken, the basic assumptions are that land would transfer from the HRA to a wholly owned Council SPV and developments would predominantly progress on a rented basis with the income from the rental stream being used to pay back borrowing.
+- Financial impact of legal structure including set up costs and obligations once assets are transferred - Accounting treatments. - 2.4 Whilst a detailed options analysis will be undertaken, the basic assumptions are that land would transfer from the HRA to a wholly owned Council SPV and developments would predominantly progress on a rented basis with the income from the rental stream being used to pay back borrowing.
 The borrowing could come from a number of sources including Lambeth prudentially borrowing from the Public Works Loans Board.
-The SPV would deliver the development on behalf of the Council.

-- 2.5 The benefits of this approach include:-

-- 2.5.1 This approach will reduce the use of HRA financial capacity.
+The SPV would deliver the development on behalf of the Council. - 2.5 The benefits of this approach include:- - 2.5.1 This approach will reduce the use of HRA financial capacity, in a situation where the government has set borrowing caps that are outside of our control.
 Where delivery of social housing is concerned, it is important to demonstrate the reasons for doing this through a company.
-These reasons would include ringfencing development risk, delivering regeneration and socio-economic outputs.

-- 2.5.2 There is no financial risk associated with the right to buy if the housing is delivered by the SPV as the SPV would be the landlord (and the Council would presumably not have provided social housing grant to the SPV) and therefore the right to buy would not arise.
-The HRA properties would however retain the right to buy when they are transferred back to the Council - 2.5.3 The creation of a separate vehicle would give the Council flexibility to leverage in private sector finance by way of equity participation in future years, if desired. - 2.5.4 This approach means that the Council can ringfence development risk through the use of a limited liability company: a key consideration if it is undertaking activities that are (in recent years) novel, relatively specialist and outside its core areas of operation. - 2.6 The key disadvantage of this approach is that as a separate company, there will be corporation tax and VAT implications to factor in, as well as additional costs for external audit, IT provision, final accounts and administrative costs. - 2.7 There would need to be an element of private sale in order to offer an option for leaseholders to remain on the estates once they have been redeveloped.
-Delivering market sale within the SPV would potentially generate a profit in the company which would be subject to corporation tax.
-However, the transfer of land from the Council could be subject to an overage agreement which had the effect of adjusting the land price so that profits were available to the Council to cross-subsidise delivery of the overall project. - 2.8 A report will be brought back to Cabinet on the SPV.
+For the Council, these reasons would include ringfencing development risk, delivering regeneration and socio-economic outputs. - 2.5.2 There is no financial risk associated with the Right to Buy if the housing is delivered by the SPV as the SPV would be the landlord (and the Council would presumably not have provided social housing grant to the SPV) and therefore the Right to Buy would not arise.
+The HRA properties would however be subject to the Right to Buy provisions when they are transferred back to the Council - 2.5.3 The creation of a separate vehicle would give the Council flexibility to leverage in private sector finance by way of equity participation in future years, if desired. - 2.5.4 This approach means that the Council can ringfence development risk through the use of a limited liability company: a key consideration if it is undertaking activities that are (in recent years) novel, relatively specialist and outside its core areas of operation. - 2.6 The key disadvantage of this approach is that as a separate company, there will be corporation tax and VAT implications to factor in, as well as additional costs for external audit, IT provision, final accounts and administrative costs.
+Arguably, many of these costs would be incurred by the council if decided to build new homes through the HRA or General Fund. - 2.7 There would need to be an element of private sale in order to offer an option for leaseholders to remain on the estates once they have been redeveloped.
+Delivering market sale within the SPV would potentially generate a profit in the company which would be subject to corporation tax, but could be reinvested into building more homes.
+Further, the transfer of land from the Council could be subject to an overage agreement which would take account of any future adjustments in the land price so that profits were available to the Council to cross-subsidise delivery of the overall project. - 2.8 A report will be brought back to Cabinet on the SPV or SPVs.
 The report will set out in detail the governance arrangements, a risk analysis as well as a benefits analysis for Members to consider.